 This all may seem and sound so fascinating, right?
 But there is a catch.
 Even though a majority of businesses in the entire world are now availing call center services, customers’ feedback about these service providers remains not so convincing.

 As said, customers are on the upper edge today and the slightest deflection in their expectations could end your business with a loss bigger than you can anticipate.
 As per a report from Forrester, when experienced a below-par or lousy service experience, 64% of the customers straightaway stop recommending the business.
 That’s not good at all for any business.

-Along with this, out of every 100 customers, only 10 says that they have an above-par experience with call center agent interaction.
-So, the damage is continuously being done to the business despite putting in loads of money and efforts.
+Along with this, out of every 100 customers, only 10 say that they have an above-par experience with call center agent interaction.
+So, the damage is continuously being done to the business despite putting in loads of money and effort.
 What’s the solution?